ysyk2021/building-strong-teams/src/chapter-4-2-4.md

-# Ensure the Logo is Adaptable and Can Be Used in Various Contexts

 A team logo is an important visual representation of a team's identity.
 It should be adaptable and able to be used in various contexts to effectively communicate the team's message.
 In this chapter, we will explore some best practices for ensuring the logo is adaptable and can be used in different contexts.